trshaffer/COMAP-2015/README.md

 # COMAP-2015

-Since I'm going to be out tomorrow, I'll try to give some instructions on using the core functionality.
-You'll need a recent Python interpreter.
+You'll need a recent (3.x I think) Python interpreter.
 - Clone or download the repo from Github
 - Open a terminal in the package folder with `cd path/to/COMAP-2015`